Immunodynamics-Engel-Lab/msiflow/README.md

 ## Demo
 A small dataset to demo msiFlow with the expected output files can be found [here](https://github.com/Immunodynamics-Engel-Lab/msiflow/tree/main/demo).
-The following is an example of a typical use case of msiFlow.
+You can use the script *run_demo.sh* to run the demo locally.
-In this example, we use the Docker cli version of msiFlow and employ registration, segmentation and feature extraction to identify lipidomic signatures of a specific marker (here Ly6G).
+The script applies registration, segmentation and feature extraction to identify lipidomic signatures of a specific marker (here Ly6G).

-To reproduce the results, follow these instructions:
+Alternatively, you can use the Docker cli version of msiFlow to reproduce the results by following these instructions:
 1. Get the Docker image `phispa1812/msiflow_cli` as described above in the installation instructions.
 2. Download this repo to save the [demo data](https://github.com/Immunodynamics-Engel-Lab/msiflow/tree/main/demo/data) on your computer.
 You will need to specify the path where the demo data is stored in *<path-to-demo-data>* in the following commands.
 3. Use the command to run the Docker version of msiFlow in the command-line as described above to